-With the exception of the Beeswax Server (present only in CDH 4), Hue roles don't have memory limits.
+With the exception of the Beeswax Server (only in CDH 4), Hue roles do not have memory limits.
 Therefore, Cloudera Manager treats them as roles that consume a fixed amount of memory by setting their minimum and ideal consumption values, but not their configuration values.
 The two consumption values are set to 256 MB.

-With the exception of the Impala Daemon, Impala roles don't have memory limits.
-Therefore Cloudera Manager treats them as roles that consume a fixed amount of memory by setting their minimum/ideal consumption values, but not their configuration values.
+With the exception of the Impala daemon, Impala roles do not have memory limits.
+Therefore, Cloudera Manager treats them as roles that consume a fixed amount of memory by setting their minimum/ideal consumption values, but not their configuration values.
 The two consumption values are set to 150 MB for the Catalog Server and 64 MB for the StateStore.

-For the Impala Daemon memory limit, the minimum is 256 MB and the ideal is (total RAM on daemon host) \ 0.64.
+For the Impala Daemon memory limit, the minimum is 256 MB and the ideal is (total RAM on daemon host) 0.64.